jgagne/id-sp21-ec/README.md

 - [Hello World · GitHub Guides](https://guides.github.com/activities/hello-world/)
   - ↑ **Note:** **Only Steps 1 and 3 apply** for the majority of the work we’ll do.
 - ["Hello, World!" program](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program)

-### Homework

-- Update your naked homepage via GitHub with some real content, maybe about what you care about, what you like about the web, a few cool links, etc., using a handful of HTML elements, [sans CSS](https://laurakalbag.com/css-naked-day-2020/) and [deprecated tag soup](https://css-tricks.com/why-do-some-html-elements-become-deprecated/).

 ## Tools